Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: Tree QAOA results

 \section{Tree QAOA results}

 In this section, we first present the results from numerically evaluating the recursive tree QAOA formulas [see Eqs.~\eqref{eq:Z_rec},\eqref{eq:ZZ_rec},\eqref{eq:Hm_rec} and~\eqref{eq:Hp_Z_rec}] in order to minimize the Ising energy density Eq.~\eqref{eq:energy_density}.
 These formulas were summarized in their simplest form in Sec.~\ref{sec:QAOA}, and are derived (and made faster, by prefactors) in Appendix~\ref{sec:tree_calc}.
 Second, we recycle the angles obtained from the tree QAOA to solve finite-size instances.
-In this way, we see that for regularity $d=3,4$, we outperform the GW algorithm on average for MaxCut.
+In this way, we see that for degree $d=3,4$, we outperform the GW algorithm on average for MaxCut with those fixed angles~\cite{Wurtz2020,Wurtz2021}.
 For MIS, we outperform a minimal greedy algorithm for $d=3$.